The Graphical Horseshoe Estimator for Inverse Covariance Matrices: Kullback--Leibler Risk Bounds

-Though all methods fail when $p^2/n \to \infty$, one element where the true parameter is zero contributes $(\text{log} \, n^{1/2}p - \text{log} \, C)/n$ to the upper and lower bounds of $R_n$ under a bounded prior near the origin, and $(\text{log}\,Mn^{1/2}p - \text{log}\,C - \text{log}\,\text{log}\,2Mn^{1/2}p)/n$ to the upper and lower bounds of $R_n$ under the graphical horseshoe prior.
-For each element where the true parameter is zero, the graphical horseshoe Kullback--Leibler risk has an extra $-O\{(\text{log}\,\text{log}\,n^{1/2}p)/n\}$ term.
+Theorem 1 of \cite{rissanen1986stochastic} gives an asymptotic lower bound on the Kullback--Leibler divergence $D(p_{\Omega_0} || \hat{p}_n)$, which is $(1/2-\epsilon)\, k \, \textnormal{log}\, n$ for all $\epsilon>0$, where $k$ is the dimension of the parameter vector.
+This lower bound implies that in our problem, all methods have divergent average risk $R_n$ when $n \to \infty$ and $p^2/n \to \infty$.
+Though all methods fail when dimension is large, Theorem~\ref{thm:bound} gives a non-asymptotic upper bound on $R_n$ for any sample size $n$.
+One element where the true parameter is zero contributes $(\text{log} \, n^{1/2}p - \text{log} \, C)/n$ to the upper bound of $R_n$ under a bounded prior near the origin, and $(\text{log}\,Mn^{1/2}p - \text{log}\,C - \text{log}\,\text{log}\,2Mn^{1/2}p)/n$ to the upper bound of $R_n$ under the graphical horseshoe prior.
+For each element where the true parameter is zero, the graphical horseshoe average risk has an extra $-O\{(\text{log}\,\text{log}\,n^{1/2}p)/n\}$ term.
 Consequently, when most off-diagonal elements in the true precision matrix are zero, the graphical horseshoe estimate provides a non-trivial improvement on $R_n$.
 In Section~\ref{sec:sim}, we will compare the Kullback--Leibler divergence of graphical horseshoe estimate to graphical lasso and graphical SCAD estimates in simulations.
 We will show that the graphical horseshoe estimate has smaller Kullback--Leibler divergence, especially when the precision matrix is extremely sparse.
 However, we will discuss the bias of the graphical horseshoe estimate first.